A varifold formulation of mean curvature flow with Dirichlet or dynamic boundary conditions: Acknowledgements

 \section{{Acknowledgements}}

-{ The first author is partly supported by JSPS KAKENHI Kiban S (No. 26220702), Kiban A (No. 17H01091), and Kiban B (No. 16H03948).
+{ The first author is partly supported by JSPS KAKENHI Kiban A (No. 19H00639), Kaitaku (No. 18H05323), Kiban S (No. 26220702), Kiban A (No. 17H01091), and Kiban B (No. 16H03948).
 The second author is partly supported by Leading Graduate Course for Frontiers of Mathematical Science and Physics (FMSP), which is a program for Leading Graduate Schools, MEXT Japan.
-The third author is partly supported by JSPS KAKENHI Grant Numbers 16K17622, Kiban A (No. 18H03670), and JSPS Leading Initiative for Excellent Young Researchers (LEADER) operated by Funds for the Development of Human Resources in Science and Technology. }
+The third author is partly supported by JSPS KAKENHI WAKATE B (No. 16K17622), Wakate (No. 20K14343), Kiban A (No. 18H03670), and JSPS Leading Initiative for Excellent Young Researchers (LEADER) operated by Funds for the Development of Human Resources in Science and Technology. }